Sam-Mucyo/music262/docs/notebook/v1notebook.md

 ## Motivation and Project Overview

 Many of us regularly use sophisticated wireless audio systems like Apple SharePlay/AirPlay 2, Sonos, Spotify Connect/Jam, or Google Cast.
 These platforms offer the compelling experience of playing music seamlessly across multiple speakers or devices, creating immersive listening environments.
 While the user experience is often smooth, the underlying technology involves complex proprietary protocols and intricate streaming and control logic.
-Our curiosity about the inner workings of such systems, combined with a desire to explore distributed systems principles in a practical application, led to the conception of this project.
+We wanted to figure out how these kinds of systems work.

 Instead of relying on centralized control or proprietary solutions, we set out to build a decentralized, peer-based distributed system.
 In our model, multiple machines—initially, our laptops—collaborate to play the same audio track in near-perfect synchronization.
 The core architecture involves a simple server responsible for hosting audio files.
 Client devices connect to this server to prefetch and buffer the audio content locally.
 The crucial aspect, however, lies in the distributed coordination and synchronization among the client peers.
 The goal is to achieve near-simultaneous playback across all participating clients, even though they operate with independent clocks.
 Furthermore, the system is designed with fault tolerance in mind, ensuring that if one client node crashes or disconnects, the remaining clients can continue playback without interruption.